Sociopaths are predictable.

 The Jig is Up.
 Now we go to Scary-Town.

 The sociopath behind the mask is scarier than scary to us, their prey.
-Other people may not understand how or why we’re so frightened of such an obvious and ridiculous liar.
-People close to us will wonder why we’re terrified of such a coward.
-We’re seeing the sociopath behind the mask – we are panicked to the bone.
-The house of mirrors we find ourselves in is no fun house. – But, the truth is they are ridiculous.
+Other people usually won’t understand how or why we’re so frightened of such an obvious and ridiculous liar unless they’ve been through a hijacking.
+People close to us will wonder why we’re terrified of such a coward. – We’re seeing the sociopath behind the mask – we are panicked to the bone.

 Bizarre moment number 2,534 and SNAP.